ruggeri/tech-notes/randos/automotive/electric-car-charging.md

     anymore.
 It can't do enough power.
     - Plug-in hybrid vehicles with small wattage on-board chargers (like the RAV4 Prime) do often use SAE J1772.
+    - We will see that cars with a CCS1 port will accept a J1772 connector and charge slowly but surely.
   - SAE J1772 is commonly used at home or as a travel-charger in the US.
 - CCS: Combined Charging System
   - CCS1 extends SAE J1772.
 It adds two DC pins.
 This is CCS Type 1.